What is Electronic Records Management?

-It is important to note here that, as important as these capabilities are, and as critical as it is to find a records management solution that supports them as well as the tasks illustrated on this slide, it is even more vital that you take a long-term view of the process since some records – most notably in healthcare and government – need to be managed literally for decades, and digital technology tends to change frequently and degrade quickly … certainly faster than paper does.
-So it is imperative that you periodically refresh and migrate your electronic records in order to ensure their long-term accessibility.
+It is important to note here that, as important as these capabilities are, and as critical as it is to find a records management solution that supports them, it is even more vital that you take a long-term view of the process since some records – most notably in healthcare and government – need to be managed literally for decades, and digital technology tends to change frequently and degrade quickly … certainly faster than paper does.
+It is imperative that you periodically refresh and migrate your electronic records in order to ensure their long-term accessibility.

 ERM which is used to describe Electronic Report Management, but also used by records managers to describe Electronic Records Management.This document provides information related to those terms and acronyms recognized by the document management industry that best describe the underlying technologies enabling readers to have a foundation from which they can determine what is required by the organization regardless of the product name, or acronym used by various vendors.